Groundfloor Review: Is It Legit?

 • All loans are pre-vetted and pre-funded

-Of course, the $10 minimum investment amount and the lack of fees for investors make for attractive features.
+Of course, the $100 minimum investment amount and the weekly repayments for investors make for attractive features.

 These features help ensure that investing with Groundfloor is affordable.
 That means people in almost every financial situation can start to build wealth.